tybottorff/bottorffdocs/notes/literature_notes.md

 # Teplizumab improves and stabilizes β cell function in antibody positive high-risk individuals
  - 1 14 day course of teplizumab in non-diabetics at high risk for T1D, helps people remain T1D-free
  - changes in C-peptide with teplizumab treatment associated with increases in partially exhausted memory KLRG1<sup>+</sup>TIGIT<sup>+</sup> CD8s that showed reduced secretion of IFNγ and TNFα
+# Teplizumab induces persistent changes in the antigen-specific repertoire in individuals at-risk for type 1 diabetes
+ - teplizumab: FcR non-binding anti-CD3 mAb approved to delay T1D progresion in at-risk patients
+ - scRNAseq
+ - reduced expression of genes in TCR and activation pathways in responders
+ - increased expression of exhaustion/immune regulation genes with teplizumab treatment in CD8s
+ - differentiation of CD8 exhausted/memory cells with teplizumab treatment
+ - **IL7R* expression reduced and patients with lower CD127 expression had longer diabetes free intervals**
+ - frequency of autoantigen reactive CD8s expanded in placebo group over 18 months, didn't increase in teplizumab group
 # Th2 cell clonal expansion at diagnosis in human type 1 diabetes
  - frequency of CD127<sup>high</sup> Th2 cells positively correlates with length of partial remission of T1D (common after diagnosis, a period of partial remission, longer partial remission associated with better response to treatment)
  - identify clonally expanded Th2 clusters in CD127<sup>high</sup> cells from T1D but not from healthy donors